-The clients' investment objectives are initially determined based on financial information furnished by the clients together with consultation between the clients and the IAR.
-Copies of the financial information and the investment objectives are furnished to the selected investment managers if requested by the client.
+The clients' investment objectives are initially determined based on financial information furnished by the clients together in consultation between the clients and the IAR.
+Copies of the financial information and the investment objectives are furnished to the selected investment managers if requested, in writing, by the client.